TinoSec/Wazuh-4.5-Install/README.md

 # Wazuh 4.5 - Install
-This guide will help you in the Wazuh install and configure Wazuh 4.5 with Elasticsearch The examples and files assume that the server's ip is 192.168.1.1, change this value to your server's ip
+This guide will help you in the Wazuh install and configure Wazuh 4.5 with Elasticsearch on Ubuntu 22.04 The examples and files assume that the server's ip is "192.168.1.1", change this value to your server's ip

 # Installing prerequisites